Joao-O-Santos/make-it-stop/README.md

 ## Tutorial

-1. To use `make-it-stop` write your pages' text in pure markdown and save them in `pages/`.
+1. To use `make it_stop` write your pages' text in pure markdown and save them in `pages/`.

 2. Write whatever pure `HTML` code you need to appear before each pages'